JemRF/RF-Documentation/pages/mydoc/cr2032_battery_testing.md

 I have not received any funds, support, or direction of any kind from the different vendors.
 Testing was done for my own benefit at my cost to help my customers.

 My testing will continue until I am satisfied that cheaper is a good answer, or I identify a really good battery at a good price.
-******************
+***
 ## Full Test Report
 ### Testing Process
-As described above, the test conditions would need to be a pulse of load then a long rest and pulse again.
+As described above, the test conditions would need to be a pulse of load, then a long rest and pulse again.
 To do that I built a test rig to hold and test 4 CR2032 batteries.
 I used a 16 bit A/D converter to read the voltage and connected it all up to a Raspberry Pi.
 The software would pulse a load on each battery one at a time for a few minutes then read the voltage.
 Almost immediately we learned logging data every few minutes was a waste of effort because the change was very slow, so logging was changed to every 6 minutes, still too often, but for now it works.
 The test cycle will emulate a brief transmission with an led load of 11 ma, for each battery, one at a time for .25 seconds.
 There will be 4 batteries tested so each battery will be on .25 seconds and off for .75 seconds.

-There are two loops to the test cycle, first the internal loop runs the load cycle 20 times then prints on screen the voltages to provide a visual display test is running.
+There are two loops to the test cycle.
+First the internal loop runs the load cycle 20 times, then prints on screen the voltages to provide a visual display test is running.
 The outer loop cycles the internal loops 20 times before logging the voltage to the database.
 The result is the battery is load tested 400 times before data is logged.
 This 400 test cycle results in data logging every 6 minutes.
-The test will run until two or more batteries have a voltages have drop below 2.5 volts.
-Then I export the data and l plot the results.
+The test will run until two or more batteries have a voltage drop below 2.5 volts.
+Then, I export the data and I plot the results.
- - Note: In reviewing the results from Test 2 while Test 3 was running I realized the cutoff should be 2.4 volts and use 2.4 volts as the cutoff point for Test 3 and all tests after it.
+ - Note: In reviewing the results from Test 2 while Test 3 was running, I realized the cutoff should be 2.4 volts and used 2.4 volts as the cutoff point for Test 3 and all tests after it.

 ### Test Run 1
 The first test was to validate the test set.
 Step one was to verify the test stand was working and correct any wiring and connection issues.